vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 that voluntary full anal contractions were a little more consistently unpleasant.
 The burning sensation had reduced and it was more about the swelling making bowel movement a little more pleasant.

+2024-10-19 was the day I resumed sauerkraut consumption.

 ## Comparison with previous anal swelling incidents